haasonsaas/mac-agent/README.md

     ```
     Now, edit `config.json` and add your LLM API key.
 You can also change the model and other settings here.

-4.  **Make the Script Executable:**
+4.  **Make Scripts Executable:**
-    You need to give the main script permission to run.
+    You need to give the main scripts permission to run.
     ```bash
     chmod +x do.sh
+    chmod +x run_tests.sh
     ```

 ## Usage